Author: Zenoll | Apollo.io Certified Partner

 The Difference Between Being Known and Being Considered

-Awareness is Easy to Buy.
-Consideration is Hard to Earn.
+Awareness is Bought.
+Consideration is Earned.

 Being known gets you on the long list.
 Being considered gets you the first call.

-How “Consideration” is Built in the Quiet
+Building Trust in the Quiet

 The Takeaway